Whether you are new to Go Observing or are a regular user, sometimes you just need some help choosing what to look at in the night sky.

 The image below shows a list of galaxies on the left.
 There is a ‘visibility bar’ for each galaxy on the right.
 The colour of the visibility bar tells you how good the chances are of observing that object in the upcoming time period.

-The telescope knows not to observe galaxies around the full Moon because the light from the Moon brightens the night sky.
-You need a dark sky to get good images of deep-space objects like galaxies without them looking “washed out”.
-Go Observing takes this into account and shows you that the chance of observing the galaxies around the full Moon is poor.
+The telescope knows not to observe galaxies around the full moon because the light from the Moon brightens the night skytoo much.
+You need a dark sky to get good images of deep-space objects like galaxies without them looking "washed out".
+Go Observing takes this into account.

 Planet Example:

-The image below shows a list of planets for the same time period as above.
+The image below shows a list of planets for the same time period.

 Unfortunately, you cannot observe the planet Mercury with the Liverpool Telescope.
-This is because Mercury is closer to the Sun than we are.
+This is because Mercury is too close to the Sun.
 It is also very difficult to get a good image of Venus for the same reason.

 However, you may be able to spot them without using a telescope.